How Do I Sell My Rare Coins? Step by Step Process to Get the Best Outcome

 At Atlanta Gold & Coin Buyers, we take the work and uncertainty out of selling your rare coins.
 We have a solid reputation as an honest company.
 Our rare coin experts have extensive knowledge and experience you can rely on throughout your sale process.

 We provide in-house coin assessments and advise you on whether you would benefit by sending your coins to be certified by a third-party grading service.
-In some cases, we may waive the rare coin assessment fee completely.
+In some cases, we may waive the assessment fee completely.
 This is true in certain situations when you sell our coins to us or if it is a verbal assessment.

 Contact us today to find out how we can help you.